SajjanYadav/internhunt/README.md

 # Features
 - all types of Internship at one Place (SDE, Management, Backend, Frontend, Product etc)
-- Catorise on the basis of StartUp, Maang and Research
+- categorised on the basis of StartUp, Maang and Research
 - Universal Search to find out Specfic Role & Company

 # Technologies Used